FIWARE/contribution-requirements/docs/docker.md

 * Each Docker container **MUST** define the following tags (present at [Dockerhub](https://hub.docker.com/):

      * `latest`: It will correspond to the latest build (latest code snapshot) of the GE.
 It might not be stable.
      * `stable`:  It will correspond to the latest stable release of the GE.
      * `<release n>`: one tag per relevant and active stable release.
 The name of the tag will correspond to the name assigned to the release in Github.
      * `FIWARE_<release n>`: one stable release every six months for all FIWARE components.
 This indicates GEs which will work together

 * The reference Dockerfile **MUST** be present under the `docker` folder of the GE repository

 * Should your GE depend on other components (Databases, etc.) you **MUST** provide a `docker-compose.yml` file that will allow to instantiate the GE together with its dependencies.

 * A `README.md` **MUST** be provided under the `docker` folder.
 Such a `README.md` **MUST** give instructions about how to work with the corresponding Docker container.
-Please bear in mind that such a `README,md` will also be included as part of the Dockerhub documentation.
+Please bear in mind that such a `README.md` will also be included as part of the Dockerhub documentation.
 * The `README.md` **MUST** list all available `ENV` variables that can be supplied to the Docker Image

 * If the Docker file hides sensitive information (e.g. passwords) using Docker Secrets, the `README.md` **MUST** list all available `ENV` variables which have an equivalent `_FILE` that can be supplied by secrets.